 You can request one using our contact form, which contains the option "I wish to obtain a certificate or proof".
 In case of a major disruption, a disruption certificate is generally available on the home page of our website.

 What is the difference between BOOTIK and KIOSK points of sales?

 KIOSKs are points of sales dedicated to quick sales (e.g. renewing a subscription, buying tickets and replacing a MOBIB card).
 They cannot handle more specific operations which require an identity check (e.g. creating a new personal MOBIB card, delivering duplicates, updating the customer profile, dealing with refunds, exchanging tickets).

 BOOTIKs are larger points of sales; you can go there for any operation.
 Please note that the waiting times in our BOOTIKs can therefore be a bit longer during peak times.

-You can, but only single fares are available on vehicles.
-Due to the current pandemic, paiement on board will be termporarily suspended.
-You can however still pay using contactless payment.
+Due to the current pandemic, payment on board is suspended.
+You can however still pay on board using contactless payment.

 What should I do if the GO vending machine does not work?

 We recommend going to another sales outlet to buy a ticket.
 You can find the closest sales outlet using our Store Locator.